 Painting Islands: Uniting Community with Art — This personal art project of Howie Motenko will use participatory art and the photographic technique of light painting on all the 15 year-round Maine Islands.
 His idea is to assemble a team of resident island volunteers who, wielding flashlights, will “paint” an iconic scene with light while he creates a long-exposure photograph.
 Howie has partnered with the Maine Seacoast Mission and the Island Institute as a conduit to begin a dialogue with each local island community and travel support to each of the islands during the shoot.
-The project kicked off in May of 2014, completing 14 island images to date, viewable in the image gallery.
+The project kicked off in May of 2014 and completed in October of 2017 – 3½ years.
+See all images in the gallery.

 Fine art prints available for purchase, visit our online store.

 All profits are donated to the Maine Seacoast Mission.